Shaheed-E-Azam

-Shaahed-E-Azam is a 2002 Indian Hindi-language biographical film directed by Sukumar Nair.
-The film was released on 31 May 2002.
-The film, based upon the life of Shaheed Bhagat Singh, caused some controversy as the Punjab and Haryana High Court issued a notice to the producers calling for a ban of the movie.
-In the same year, two other movies on Singh were also released, named 23rd March 1931: Shaheed and The Legend of Bhagat Singh.
+Shaahed-E-Azam is a 2002 Indian Hindi-language biographical drama film directed by Sukumar Nair.
+The film stars Sonu Sood, Raj Zutshi, Manav Vij, and Dev Gill.
+It is based on the life of Indian revolutionary Bhagat Singh.
+In the same year, two other films based on Singh's life were also released, 23rd March 1931: Shaheed and The Legend of Bhagat Singh.

-Bulleh Shah's song, "Tere Ishq Nachaya", is included in the film's soundtrack.
+The song, "Tere Ishq Nachaya", written by Bulleh Shah is included in the film's soundtrack.